jevansbio/net2blend/README.md

 - directed = Boolean.
 Should be true for a directed network.
 In future this should be obtained from the net argument.
 - outputdir = File path for export.
 Default is working directory
 - netname = name to append as prefix to files.
 Format is netname_edata_netname2.csv or netname_vdata_netname2.csv
 - netname2 = name to append as suffix to files.
 Format is netname_edata_netname2.csv or netname_vdata_netname2.csv.
 This is primarily for creating multiple versions of the same network for animation.
+If this is a number, this can be used to set the frame number in Blender.

 # findmaxlength
 Returns the maximum length of edge in a particular network/layout combo.
 This is used to keep curves consistent, as curve amount is based on the maximum edge length.